Cape Paterson: Bunurong Marine Parks

 Bunurong Marine Park is a 17 km marine and coastal park along the coast of Harmers Haven, Cape Paterson and Inverloch namely Coal Point to Wreck Creek.

+Inverloch Caves, from above.
+December 2025.

 Bunurong Marine National Park is an outstretching middle section of Bunurong Marine Park.
 The National Park part is about 21 km^{2} or about 5 km in length along the coast and stretching from 2.5 km east of Cape Paterson eastwards to a point 6 km south-west of Inverloch, extending seawards for 3 nm to the limit of Victorian waters.
 The restricted zone/state park (Bunurong Marine National Park inside Bunurong Marine Park), on foot begins after Undertow Bay heading towards Inverloch from Cape Paterson.
 It is an area past Safety Beach and rockpool and past Undertow Bay beach namely The Oaks, Twin Reefs, Shack Bay and Eagles Nest.
 It ends at Wreck Creek and Inverloch.
 It is prohibited to kill or take any matter (i.e., catch fish, collect seashells or kill or take any sea or land creature, living or dead) from the smaller of the two parks; Bunurong Marine National Park.

 Both parks are named after the Bunurong Aboriginal people.

 Bunurong Marine Park is considered special due to the unusual set of environmental conditions.
 It supports many marine animals including sea stars, feather stars, crabs, snails, 87 species of fish, Whales and Seals.
 It has the highest recorded diversity of intertidal and subtidal invertebrates in eastern Victoria.
 The range of seaweed species is large.

 Flat Rocks is a beach which has large rockpools for rockpooling/rambling and direct access from Cape Paterson-Inverloch Road.
 Bunurong Marine Park is seen and accessed at many different points along this coast, a popular one being near Cape Paterson caravan park on Surf Beach Road as it has a modified rockpool for swimming.
 The National Park is around to the left.
 Direct and more difficult access to the National Park is via car parks off Cape Paterson-Inverloch Road.
 Exploring, snorkelling and scuba diving are popular.
 There are boat launching facilities at Inverloch on Anderson Inlet.

 Eagles Nest is a large rock structure adjacent to the coastline that resembles the top half of a map of Australia.